clayball/feedlist/README.md

 ## Versioning Details ##

-We'll be using semantic versioning:
+We'll be using semantic versioning: (is this really necessary?)

   PATCH 0.0.x level changes for implementation level detail changes, such as
     small bug fixes.